adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 ![GET hubs](../assets/images/gethubs.gif)

-Now make sure you can see the hub you used to join the AEC Data Model beta listed in the response and move to the next query.

-This tutorial will move to the next steps using the hub named `AEC DM Developer Advocacy Support`.
 In the next query, you'll need to use your hub id as input.

-> _This id is the same one used by other APS APIs (ACC and Data Management) to point to hubs._
+> _This id is the same one used by other APS APIs (e.g. Data Management) to point to hubs._

 ### Step 2 - Listing the projects